Aryetis/Obenkyobo/DevReadme.md

 ```
 10. in powershell/cmd `wsl --shutdown` (just to be sure)
 11. relaunch your WSL2 and check out your new kernel with : `uname -a`
-12. connect to your kobo with the usual `sudo minicom -D /dev/ttyUSB0` and voila !
+12. connect to your kobo with the usual `sudo minicom -D /dev/ttyUSB0` and voila ! (if it's asking for credentials... try admin/admin)

 ## Which serial port should I solder my UART to debug over wire ?